KarimK-x/ML-Environment-Setup/README.md

 # Workshop Environment Setup Guide

 This guide provides step-by-step instructions to set up a Python environment for the workshop using Miniconda and Jupyter Notebook.

-Follow each step carefully to ensure everything is installed and configured correctly.
+***Follow each step carefully before proceeding to the next to ensure everything is installed and configured correctly.***

 ---